 Likewise, the denouement of this story forces Pyramid Head into the unrequested role of Punishment, a crude appreciation of his form.
 This is a result of James’ further refusal to participate fully and unashamedly in the town, an insistence that the monsters seemingly cannot overcome.
 Monsters can cope with human demand for narrative and conflict-roles for only so long, it seems, before acquiescing.
 Perhaps if James never picked up a wooden plank as initial defense against the monstrous, he would have been allowed to walk, unharassed, as a welcomed grieving body himself.

 The effectiveness of this non-reactivity proves the true center of trauma is not the assailing event itself.
-Trauma is not that the unacceptable occurs but that our responses ourselves cannot be monstrous, that we must remain nothing but human.
+Trauma is not that the unacceptable occurs but that our responses to the unacceptable cannot be monstrous, that we must remain nothing but human.
 But the monstrous costume, the heavy metal and skirt of Pyramid Head, is not torturous constraint but freedom of movement.

 The monsters of Silent Hill are perhaps not enemy but friend, instructor, perhaps even the guiding companions in trauma that James desires and needs.
 And they provide companionship by showing a slip out of trauma, not by taking it away but by managing a release from the human costume and its chauvinism and insistences.
 It is a change to the pure freedom of debased movement and the knowledge and satisfaction it brings.
 For how can one accept and move knowledgeably with the sick or mangled body without becoming it entirely?

 Perhaps James could have been well-served not by acting as adversary where none previously existed, but by donning the torture helmet himself, become as anonymous fiend.
-In that he may find his own archive of twitching and stumbling, a fate not internment but freedom, an embodiment of map and of memory not in repeated neurosis, a circled stumbling in the fog, but, perhaps, understanding and joy.
+In that he could have found his own archive of twitching and stumbling, a fate not internment but freedom, an embodiment of map and memory not in repeated neurosis, a circled stumbling in the fog, but, perhaps, understanding and joy.
 James could easily have become a Pyramid Head himself, not as horror but mystery.

 Baird, Bruce.
 Hijikata Tatsumi and Butoh: Dancing in a Pool of Grey Grits.
 Palgrave McMillan, 2012.